 There have been many screen-free audio players for kids that have popped up on the market lately.
 They remind me of the days of boomboxes and CD players.
-As a newer player to the field, the Yoto player has made some big splashes since their Kickstarter launch.
+The Yoto player has made some big splashes since their Kickstarter launch and has gone through a few different versions.
 Let’s take a look at everything a Yoto player has to offer.

 The Yoto Player and all products shown in this review were purchased by us.
 All opinions are our own.
 This post contains some affiliate links for your convenience (which means if you make a purchase after clicking a link I will earn a small commission but it won’t cost you a penny more)!
 Read my full disclosure policy.

 Yoto has released a newer model of the Yoto Player.
 We’ve put together an in-depth review and comparison between it and the 2nd Gen Yoto Player.

 The 2nd Gen Yoto Player is no longer sold and can only be found in the second-hand market.
 (Which is great because *spoiler alert*, the 3rd Gen is AWESOME.)

 The concept of a kid’s audio player is actually not new.
 With different options like the Tonie box and Lunii, the Yoto player is a screen-free speaker that plays audio files using either Yoto cards or the Yoto phone app.

 Modern kid’s audio players are very similar to something the previous generation is familiar with – CD players.

 And the Yoto player works in a very similar fashion.
 CDs have been replaced with Yoto cards and buttons have been simplified into a child-friendly version.